ZaBlanc/RaptureXML/README.md

   * In your build settings, for the key "Header Search Paths", add "$(SDK_DIR)"/usr/include/libxml2

 RaptureXML supports ARC.
 In fact, it does so without a branch.
 The code automatically detects if ARC is being used in your project and compiles accordingly.
 You are free to use any version of LLVM or gcc as well!
 (Though you should be using LLVM by now.)

+# ARC isn't just supported, it's required!

+RaptureXML supports ARC.
+In fact, it only supports ARC.
+If you're still running a project that doesn't use ARC, RaptureXML won't be your cup of tea.

 # Getting Started #